For years now, I've been spilling my guts on this blog about everything I know about real estate investing.

 16. I write and record children's stories.

-But one night, I decided to make up a story in my head.
+But every so often, I like to make up a story on the spot.

 Eventually, I started recording these stories on my phone as I told them.
-Whenever a decent story would come out, I would go back to my computer the next day and use my podcasting equipment to record a version that sounded a bit like audio theatre.
+If a story came out particularly well, I’d refine it the next day and use my podcasting equipment to create a polished version with sound effects and a touch of audio theatre.

-After recording a half-dozen of these things, I published the Storyland Podcast.
+After recording a half-dozen of these stories, I published them and called it the Storyland Podcast.

 As time went by, I was shocked one morning to find that this little collection of stories shot up to #21 in the Kids & Family charts on Apple Podcasts!
 What?!
 How??

 It's been a fun ride so far.
-If you've got any kids in your life between the ages of 4 – 12, have them listen and let me know what they think!
+If you know any kids between the ages of 4 – 12, have them listen and let me know what they think!

-17. I'm a Christian, and I'm serious about my faith, but I've never been big into proselytizing.
+17. I'm a Christian and serious about my faith, but I've never been big into proselytizing.

 One of the few unfortunate things about growing up around so much Christian culture is that I've seen countless examples of Christians who are doing it wrong.
 Perhaps you've seen it too.